All students and student organizations are subject to the judicial procedures prescribed in this code.

 Options for Resolution of Student Conduct Charges.
 It should be clearly understood that there is a fundamental difference between the nature of student discipline and that of criminal law.
 Regardless of the options exercised for resolution of charges the discipline of students within the University community must be consistent with the educational mission of the institution.
-At the conference with the Associate Dean of Students/designee, the charged student will have all the resolution options outlined below fully explained:
+At the conference with the Assistant Dean of Students/designee, the charged student will have all the resolution options outlined below fully explained:

-- Accept responsibility for the charge(s) and elect for the Associate Dean of Students/designee to determine appropriate sanction(s).
+a.
+Accept responsibility for the charge(s) and elect for the Assistant Dean of

-- Enter a statement of not responsible to the charge(s) and present evidence and
+b.
+Enter a statement of not responsible to the charge(s) and present evidence and

-- Upon completion of the conference, the Associate Dean of Students/designee shall, within a reasonable time [usually five (5) school days] make findings of fact and conclusions for the disposition of the case and sanctions to be imposed, if any.
-The student will be notified of the disposition of the case, sanctions and appeal process by (a) e-mail to the student’s University e-mail account, (b) mailed to the on-campus address of the student; (c) mailed by certified, return receipt mail to the office campus address on file in the University Registrar’s office.
+Upon completion of the conference, the Assistant Dean of Students/designee shall, within a reasonable time [usually five (5) school days] make findings of fact and conclusions for the disposition of the case and sanctions to be imposed, if any.
+The student will be notified of the disposition of the case, sanctions and appeal process by (a) e-mail to the student’s University e-mail account, (b) mailed to the on-campus address of the student; or (c) mailed by certified, return receipt mail to the office campus address on file in the University Registrar’s office.